hdsu-bioquant/HIVmicroglia/README.md

 ## Explanations
-- `Figure1_SuppFig1.Rmd` : All panels from Figure 1 and panels D-F in supplementary figure 1
+- `Figure1_SuppFig1.Rmd` : IS locations assessment, expression comparisons, and GO enrichment (All panels from Figure 1 and panels D-F in supplementary figure 1)
-- `Figure2_Supp2A-C.Rmd` : Panels A-C from Figures 2 and Supplementary 2
+- `Figure2_Supp2A-C.Rmd` : Metagene plots by expression levels (Panels A-C from Figures 2 and Supplementary 2)
+- `Figure2D.Rmd` : Profile plots for IS and RMC (Panel D from Figure 2)
+- `SuppFigure2D.Rmd` : Profile plots for IS and RMC by genic/intergenic (Panel D from Supplementary Figure 2)

 ### ATAC-seq processing